shawnbrown/how-to-install/pip_on_linux.rst

 Using ``pip``
 =============

-To make sure you are using the correct version of pip, use the ``-m`` option as shown here:
+When using pip, make sure to call the correct version by using the ``-m`` syntax:

 .. code-block:: bash